JasonZhangzy1757/Diet-ODIN/README.md

 # Diet-ODIN

-This repo is the source code of the paper "Diet-ODIN: A Novel Framework for Opioid Misuse Detection with Interpretable Dietary Patterns" Check our paper here, and check our proof-of-concept system demo here (Maintaining, back online soon).
+This repo is the source code of the paper "Diet-ODIN: A Novel Framework for Opioid Misuse Detection with Interpretable Dietary Patterns" Check our paper here, and check our proof-of-concept system demo [here](50.116.62.222:81).

 ## Environment Settings